PhaniRupa/ArtificialIntelligence_WeatherPrediction/README.md

 # ArtificialIntelligence_WeatherPrediction
 # WeatherPrediction

-This is the final project for the course of Artificial Intelligence(Fall-2021).
-This project is implemented by Naresh Panguluri and Siva Sai Parchuri.
+This is the final project for the course of Artificial Intelligence(Spring-2022).
+This project is implemented by Phani Rupa Mamidala and Chandra Kumar Reddy Gade, Under the guidance of Shivanjali Khare.

 ## Requirements
 Codes are run on Windows.
 It is based on Python 3.6.
 Required packages are stated below.